 kubectl get mutatingwebhookconfigurations

-4. Check the diff: What exactly changed?
+4. Check the diff: what changed, exactly?

 argocd app diff app-name